-Battlefield Tour – The gentle sloping grass-covered hills surrounding Darwin was host to some of the fiercest battles of the war.
-During our time in Darwin, Anton the manager of the Darwin House took us around by Land Rover to where the fighting took place in 82’.
+Battlefield Tour – The gently sloping grass-covered hills surrounding Darwin were host to some of the fiercest battles of the war.
+During our time in Darwin, Anton, the manager of the Darwin House, took us around by Land Rover to where the fighting took place in 82’.

-As we blazed our own trail on the trackless hills as our guide painted a picture for us of what the landscape looked like the night the British troops took back the hills outside of Darwin.
+As we blazed our own trail on the trackless hills, our guide painted a picture for us of what the landscape looked like the night the British troops took back the hills outside of Darwin.
 The Argentines were dug in positions on the hilltops with machine guns and mortars.
-The British 2 Para Division stormed the positions taking them one by one after marching through the night to reach them.
+The British 2 Para Division stormed the positions, taking them one by one after marching through the night to reach them.

-As the fighting raged on, it took longer than expected to reach and clear the hilltops and the British troops lost the cover of darkness, but they heroically forged on – eventually forcing the remaining Argentine soldiers to surrender.
-In the process, they took several losses including one of their leaders, Col. H. Jones, who fell in the hills just outside of Darwin, the spot now marked with a memorial.
+As the fighting raged on, it took longer than expected to reach and clear the hilltops, and the British troops lost the cover of darkness.
+Still, they heroically forged on – eventually forcing the remaining Argentine soldiers to surrender.
+In the process, they took several losses, including one of their leaders, Col. H. Jones, who fell in the hills just outside of Darwin, the spot now marked with a memorial.

 Port Howard (2 Nights)

-The second stop on our tour of the Falklands was to the settlement of Port Howard which is one of the largest settlements in West Falkland with around 100 people.
+The second stop on our tour of the Falklands was the settlement of Port Howard, which is one of the largest settlements in West Falkland, with around 100 people.
 The large community living here is a unique chance to see ‘camp’ life in the Falklands.
 There are also a handful of activities in and around the town that are unique to the area.

 Top things to do in Port Howard, Falkland Islands